devanshuyadav/devanshuyadav/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently studying at Vellore Institute of technology, Bhopal.
-- 🌱 I’m currently learning Website development.
+- 🌱 I’m currently learning Web development.
 - 💬 Ask me about Competitive Coding and Graphic designing.
 - ⚡ Fun fact: I'm a Chess player.